Please find the figures

 Another variable still poorly understood is ambient temperature and humidity.

-The transmission of coronaviruses can be affected by several factors, including the climate (Hemmes 1962).
+SARS-CoV-1 (2003): The transmission of coronaviruses can be affected by several factors, including the climate (Hemmes 1962).
 Looking back to the 2003 SARS epidemic, we find that the stability of the first SARS virus, SARS-CoV, depended on temperature and relative humidity.
 A study from Hong Kong, Guangzhou, Beijing, and Taiyuan suggested that the SARS outbreak in 2002/2003 was significantly associated with environmental temperature.
 The study provided some evidence that there was a higher possibility for SARS to reoccur in spring than in autumn and winter (Tan 2005).
 It was shown that SARS-CoV remained viable for more than 5 days at temperatures of 22–25°C and relative humidity of 40–50%, that is, typical air-conditioned environments (Chan KH 2011).
 However, viability decreased after 24 h at 38°C and 80–90% relative humidity.
 The better stability of SARS coronavirus in an environment of low temperature and low humidity could have facilitated its transmission in subtropical areas (such as Hong Kong) during the spring and in air-conditioned environments.
 It might also explain why some Asian countries in the tropics (such as Malaysia, Indonesia or Thailand) with high temperature and high relative humidity environment did not have major community SARS outbreaks (Chan KH 2011).

-It is as yet unclear as to whether and to what extent climatic factors influence virus survival outside the human body and might influence local epidemics.
+SARS-CoV-2 (2020): It is as yet unclear as to whether and to what extent climatic factors influence virus survival outside the human body and might influence local epidemics.
 SARS-CoV-2 is not readily inactivated at room temperature and by drying like other viruses, for example herpes simplex virus.
 One study mentioned above showed that SARS-CoV-2 can be detectable as an aerosol (in the air) for up to three hours, up to four hours on copper, up to 24 hours on cardboard and up to two to three days on plastic and stainless steel (van Doremalen 2020).

 A few studies suggest that low temperature might enhance the transmissibility of SARS-CoV-2 (Triplett 2020; Wang 2020b, Tobías 2020) and that the arrival of summer in the northern hemisphere could reduce the transmission of the COVID-19.
 A possible association of the incidence of COVID-19 and both reduced solar irradiance and increased population density has been discussed (Guasp 2020).
 It was reported that simulated sunlight rapidly inactivated SARS-CoV-2 suspended in either simulated saliva or culture media and dried on stainless steel plates while no significant decay was observed in darkness over 60 minutes (Ratnesar-Shumate 2020).
 However, another study concluded that transmission was likely to remain high even at warmer temperatures (Sehra 2020).
-In particular the current epidemics in Brazil and India – countries with high temperatures – should temper hopes that COVID “simply disappears like a miracle”.
+In particular the current epidemics in Brazil and India and the southern US – areas with high temperatures – should temper hopes that COVID “simply disappears like a miracle”.
 Warm and humid summer conditions alone might be unlikely to limit substantially new important outbreaks (Luo 2020, Baker 2020, Collins 2020).

 Less than 6 months after the first SARS-CoV-2 outbreak in China, the transmission dynamics driving the pandemic are coming into focus.